jobizil/deploy-node-api/README.md

 ### Authorizing and Connecting Heroku with Github

-Once we're done pushing our code to Github, let's now go to Hecoku to complete the deployment process.
+Once we're done pushing our code to Github, let's now go to Heroku to complete the deployment process.

-- Create an [Heroku](https://signup.heroku.com/dc) account if you dont have one already.
+- Create an [Heroku](https://signup.heroku.com/dc) account if you don't have one already.

   ![Create Heroku Account](https://i.imgur.com/MYBCuHN.png)